Best Drug Rehab Programs In Tennessee (2023) | TN Rehab Centers

 Throughout the state of Tennessee, there are 259 substance abuse and mental health treatment facilities, according to the Substance Abuse and Mental Health Administration.
-The state has long dealt with a growing substance abuse epidemic, with over 25,000 overdoses in 2018 alone.
+The state has long dealt with a growing substance abuse epidemic and recorded 2,089 drug overdose deaths in 2019 alone.

 With tens of thousands struggling and hundreds of available treatment options, you can learn more about addiction treatment.